-If you want to improve the GPS signal on an Android smartphone, here are some tips that may help.
-Remember that Android looks slightly different from phone to phone, so some of the steps may be slightly different on your device.
+If you want to improve the GPS signal on an Android smartphone, these tips may help.
+Remember: Android looks slightly different from phone to phone, so some of the steps may be slightly different on your device.

 Tip 1: Check your location

-To work properly, GPS needs a clear view of the sky, so you’ll need to be outside for satellites to communicate with your GPS properly.
+To work properly, GPS needs a clear view of the sky, so it's best to be outside for satellites to communicate with your GPS properly.

 If you’re using Google Maps you can tell how strong the signal is by seeing how well the app is able to pinpoint your location.